 Our canteen is a "Healthy School Canteen" that provides a healthy food service for our students and staff that also meets the NSW Healthy School Canteen strategy.
 Lunches and treat foods can be purchased from the school canteen on the days it is open.
-Parents order via the Qkr App.
-The canteen is operated by a group of parent and grandparent volunteers.
+Parents order via the QKR App.
+The canteen is operated by a School Canteen Officer with the help of parent and grandparent volunteers.
 Please contact the school if you are available to assist with the canteen roster.